zipkinlab/Green_etal_2019_PTRS/README.md

 __________________________________________________________________________________________________________________________________________

 ## Abstract:
-Mammalian carnivores are declining worldwide due to human activities.
-Behavioural indicators have the potential to help identify population trends and inform conservation actions, although this area of research is understudied.
+<p>Mammalian carnivores are declining worldwide due to human activities.
+Behavioural
+indicators have the potential to help identify population trends and inform conservation actions, although this area of research is understudied.
 We investigate whether behaviour is linked to abundance in a